- 1 Safe movement of vehicles in the workplace

 - Equip fixed mirrors and other visibility aids to enhance visibility around the vehicle.

 - Seek assistance from a trained banksman if required.

 - Install aids like CCTV and reversing sensors in the vehicle to effortlessly reverse the vehicle.

 Banksman is the common term used for a vehicle reversing assistant.
 Banksman guides and signals the driver to accurately position and access the vehicles.
 Banksman is mostly employed during the loading and unloading process.

 Following things should be considered while employing banksman

 - Should be taught to place themselves in a safe position during vehicle reversing.

-- The driver must be the instruction to stop the vehicle immediately if the banksman disappears from view.
+- The driver must be the instructed to stop the vehicle immediately if the banksman disappears from view.